Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Synthetic WMPCs Generation

-In our framework, a Multi-Party Conversation (MPC) consists of an ordered sequence of turns, where each turn includes the speaker information (\textit{who} wrote the turn), the message (\textit{what} the textual content of the turn is), and the addressees (to \textit{whom} the turn is directed), see for example Figure \ref{fig:example_turn}.
-In this section, we first introduce the two generation strategies we test (Section \ref{subsec:modalities_pres}), followed by the topics chosen for the MPCs (Section \ref{subsec:topic_to_discuss}), and finally the constraints specified in the instructions for generating MPCs (Section \ref{subsec:conv_constr}).
+In our framework, a Written Multi-Party Conversation (WMPC) consists of an ordered sequence of turns, where each turn includes the speaker information (\textit{who} wrote the turn), the message (\textit{what} the textual content of the turn is), and the addressees (to \textit{whom} the turn is directed), see for example Figure \ref{fig:example_turn}.
+In this section, we first introduce the two generation strategies we test (Section \ref{subsec:modalities_pres}), followed by the topics chosen for the WMPCs (Section \ref{subsec:topic_to_discuss}), and finally the constraints specified in the instructions for generating WMPCs (Section \ref{subsec:conv_constr}).